-Travel blogging is a great way to fund your travels around the world.
+Travel blogging is a great way to fund your travels.
 Making money from your blog is hard work, but after you build your travel site and get it running, here are some ways to earn money from it.

 Most people start monetizing their blogs with Google Adsense.
 It’s popular because it’s easy and simple.
 All you have to do is sign up, put the code on your site, and watch the money roll in.
 Right?
 Wrong.

 In order to make money with Adsense, a few basic rules must be followed: